TerenceNg03/MiniShell/README.md

 # MiniShell

-Implementing a shell with basic function with **ONLY** POXSI system call.
+Implementing a shell with basic function with **ONLY** POSIX system call.

 ### Build Environment
 ---
-* OS version : `OSX 12.0.1`
+* OS version : `OSX 10.15.7+`
 * C++ version : `c++17`
-* Compiler : `Apple Clang`
+* Compiler : `Apple Clang 13.0.0`
-* Bison : `Bison 3.2+` This is used to generate interpreter
+* Bison : `GNU Bison 3.2+`
+* flex : `flex 2.6.4`

-Note : This should be working on any OS implementing POXSI yet not tested.
+Note : This should be working on any OS implementing POSIX yet not tested.
 ### Supported Features
 ---

+Note : This shell implement does not fully statisfy POSIX standard.
+See [POSIX shell standard](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html).
 #### 1. Environment Variable Set and Unset

 Here is a list of default environment variables.